 5-Expand Your Joy:

 Think about the activities that bring you joy and make you feel uplifted.
-Dedicate more time to engaging in those activities, such as reading, drawing, gardening, cooking, or any other hobbies you enjoy.
+Spend more time doing activities you enjoy, like reading, drawing, gardening, cooking, or any other hobbies you like.
 Prioritize this time by scheduling it in your calendar to ensure that you include it in your day.

 6-Get Some Exercise: